zamerman/beginner-projects/README.md

 - Adding new projects to the project list
 - Editing the README

-If you want to add a solution to one of the projects:
-- Save it in your own repository
-- Find the appropriate project folder in the solutions directory in this repo
-- Click on the README.md file and edit it
+### Contributing Solutions
+- Create a new repository called `beginner-project-solutions` (or some variation thereof).
+- Add at least one project solution to that repository.
-- Add a link to your solution in the solution section
+- Add a link to your new repository at the end of the list in the [Solutions](#solutions) section of this README with your GitHub username.

-## License and Credits
+## Credits
-I did not create any of these projects.
-I originally found them on [reddit](https://reddit.com/r/beginnerprojects) where they are maintained [here](https://docs.google.com/document/d/1TyqD2_oDtiQIh_Y55J5RfeA91JJECc97xYIKM112H9I/edit?usp=sharing), although I have since added new ones.
+Most of these project ideas were originally created on [reddit](https://reddit.com/r/beginnerprojects) where the original links are officially maintained [here](https://docs.google.com/document/d/1TyqD2_oDtiQIh_Y55J5RfeA91JJECc97xYIKM112H9I/edit?usp=sharing).
+The projects in this repository that are not in that list have been added by this project's contributors.